luclow/Ms.Robot/README.md

 ## Node.js Applications on Microsoft's Azure &#x1F49C;

-* Mrs. Robot application built using Node.js is hosted on Azure with deployments automatically connecting to the github repo and syncing to Azure
+* Ms. Robot application built using Node.js is hosted on Azure with deployments automatically connecting to the github repo and syncing to Azure
 * Applications managed with VS code or web browser
 * Quick deployment of full-stack applications on Linux service (ex.
 Docker container)
 * Video tutorial "Build and deploy Node.js and React apps with Visual Studio Code, Azure App Service and Cosmos DB" https://www.youtube.com/watch?v=mvW0tIsdnHI&list=PLLasX02E8BPBsxTwjnhjcPYHWAbzUZvf7